 You can also choose which Leg, Stage and Class should be updated.

-Note: If your rally has Participants that have finished a Stage, then the GPX upload will update waypoints.
+Note: If your rally has Participants that have finished a Stage, then the GPX upload will NOT update waypoints.
 This is by design.

 Rallycheck protects you from accidentally deleting waypoints and controls that may already be used in a stage.